Receive a 15-20 page report to support your child's development. Our package is designed to be more affordable than most.

 Early Intervention with a Psychoeducational Assessment

 Psychoeducational assessments are valuable for people at any age because the learnings can be applied throughout life.
 However, we would like to emphasize the importance of early intervention.
 Psychoeducational assessments can start as early as 3.5 years of age.
 There are other assessment tools available for younger children, and they can test social skills, behaviors skills, and fine/gross motor capabilities.
 For example, autism assessments can start as early as 13 months.
-For more information regarding the assessments available to your child, contact Kerri.

 Having a very young child who is experiencing difficulty at school is distressing for parents as well as for the child.
 It can affect the whole family, including siblings.
-When a teacher calls a parent to discuss concern about their child’s slower than anticipated academic skill development, feelings of anxiety and stress quickly follow.
+When a teacher calls a parent to discuss concerns about their child’s slower than anticipated academic skill development, feelings of anxiety and stress quickly follow.

-Early Signs of a learning problem
+Early Signs of A Learning Problem

 When might you consider having a psychoeducational assessment completed?

-Your child could benefit from a psychoeducational assessment if they struggled to learn letter names or letter sounds, if they had speech difficulties, if they struggled to learn numbers, if printing numbers and letters was difficult, if there were difficulties in learning the names of shapes or colours.
-Teachers may also note that your child needs more time to meet curriculum expectations, your child needed one to one assistance to complete work, your child was not paying attention when the lesson was taught, or they needed more space around them so not to disturb their neighbours.
+Your child could benefit from a psychoeducational assessment if they struggled to learn letter names or letter sounds, if they had speech difficulties, if they struggled to learn numbers, if printing numbers and letters was difficult, or if there were difficulties in learning the names of shapes or colours.
+Teachers may also note that your child needs more time to meet curriculum expectations, your child needed one to one assistance to complete work, your child was not paying attention when the lesson was taught, or they needed more space around them so as not to disturb their neighbours.

-Helping Good Students Continue Excelling
+Helping Students to Continue Excelling

 Individuals often wait until behavioral problems arise or when grades are affected.
 A Psychoeducational report can support students who are already excelling.
 By setting achievable goals, and by identifying effective learning strategies, good students can get even better!